 - Thin out the shrub by removing any thin or straggly branches, especially those towards the center of the plant.

 After decided which branches to keep in stage one, you can then remove about a third from each of the remaining branches.
 This helps to prevent any damage to the plant during winter.

-Step 2: How to Prune Roses in Early Spring
+Step 2: How to Prune Rose Bushes in Early Spring

 In early spring, before it gets too hot and your roses start to send out new shoots, you should examine your rose bushes and remove any frost or snow-damaged branches.